Marissa20051113/acc102-fintech-tool/README.md

 ACC102 Mini-Assignment, Track 4

 ### AI Disclosure
-AI tool (Doubao) assisted with code structure, visualization, and documentation.
+AI tool (Doubao,Gemini) assisted with code structure, visualization, and documentation.
 All final work and logic are completed by the author.

 Note: The tool uses WRDS data with simulated fallback for public deployment.
 First load may take 1-2 minutes due to dependency installation.